 Lotions are the most common type of after-sun product.
 They’re usually fairly creamy but have a lightweight, liquid consistency that easily absorbs into the skin.
 Most after-sun lotions are all-purpose products, so they work well whether you have a tan or suffer a burn.
 They offer moderate hydration and can often soothe inflamed areas.

 Creams are an ideal option if your skin is feeling particularly dry after sun exposure.
 They’re thicker than lotions, so they tend to be more moisturizing.
-After-sun creams are ideal if your main goal is extending the life of your tan.
+After-sun creams are ideal if your main goal is to extend the life of your tan.

 Gels offer an even lighter consistency than lotions, so they soak into the skin very quickly.
 After-sun gels are good for sunburned skin because they often contain a high amount of aloe vera, which is very soothing and calming.
 An after-sun gel also offers light moisturization to help with dryness and boost skin elasticity.